-- The number of poles has been derived by taking a count of the poles recorded in SAP filtered by date installed and grouped by different pole owners in order to exclude privately owned poles from the count. - The pole count (i.e. number of pole ids) and pole owners were extracted from TasNetworks' Spatial Data Warehouse, as were pole installation dates, with poles and installation dates being matched on the basis of each pole's unique asset identifier. - The number of pole inspections conducted during the current reporting period was derived by taking a count of completed work tasks in SAP, filtered by date completed to return only inspections carried out in the current reporting period. - Pole inspections were defined as including only work tasks classified as either Pole Inspect or Inspect Pole Special Inspections (Task Code 5OP7) with a status of Closed(c) or Completed (Z). - The average age of poles is calculated from the base of asset age profile reported on Category Analysis RIN 5.2.1.
+- The number of poles has been derived by taking a count of the poles recorded in SAP filtered by date installed and grouped by different pole owners in order to exclude privately owned poles from the count. - The pole count (i.e. number of pole ids) and pole owners were extracted from TasNetworks' Spatial Data Warehouse, as were pole installation dates, with poles and installation dates being matched on the basis of each pole's unique asset identifier. - The number of pole inspections conducted during the current reporting period was derived by taking a count of completed work tasks in SAP, filtered by date completed to return only inspections carried out in the current reporting period. - Pole inspections were defined as including only work tasks classified as either Pole Inspect or Inspect Pole Special Inspections in SAP with a status of Closed or Completed. - The average age of poles is calculated from the base of asset age profile reported on Category Analysis RIN 5.2.1. - The poletop structures are assumed to be approximately the same age as the poles and therefore have the same average age.
+These are replaced when the pole is replaced.